ahrefs/atd/internal-doc/README.md

 --

 We use `topkg` to help with the release process.
-The release process involves assigning a [version ID](https://semver.org/) to a git commit, building a tar.gz archive, and publishing the opam packages that use this archive.
+The release process involves assigning a [version ID](https://semver.org/), tagging a git commit with this version ID, building a tar.gz archive, and publishing the opam packages that use this archive.

 1. Install the command-line interface with `opam install topkg-care`.
 2. Run `topkg help release` then run the steps suggested there.